lavanet/lava/x/README.md

 ### Contributor

 Contributors within the Lava network are appointed by governance to engage in subscription rewards tied to a specified specification, regulated by governance-controlled allocations.
 This role is tailored to incentivize activities such as specification maintenance/creation or rewarding successful endeavors that enhance consumption within the network.

+### Delegator

+Delegators serve as essential contributors to the Lava network, playing a crucial part in maintaining its integrity and functionality.
+Their primary function revolves around token delegation, where they stake tokens to support network security and operational efficiency.
+By delegating tokens to validators and providers, delegators actively engage in securing the network and ensuring service provision within the ecosystem.
+This delegation enables them to participate in reward distribution.
+Delegators receive rewards proportional to their delegation efforts, earning validator rewards when delegating to validators and sharing in provider rewards when staking providers.
+Additionally, their tokens generate entries in the Dual Staking module, ensuring synchronization between validator and provider staking pools.
+Delegators can claim their accumulated rewards from their participation in token delegation through dedicated transactions in the Dual Staking module, further incentivizing their active engagement within the network.
+Overall, delegators' involvement contributes significantly to the stability, security, and sustainability of the Lava network while being rewarded for their participation.

 ## Concepts